 It is no exaggeration when I say I loved this thing.
 It never died, and In fact, I used it right until I got into MMO gaming and the release of the Razer Naga that once again tickled my fancy for “MOAR BUTTONS”.

 I uh…hated that thing, but I grew reliant on the button pad on the side.
-Going from the most robust mouse I had ever used in my life to the Razer Naga, it felt cheap and broke fairly quickly(a mere 8 months before the wire inside the mouse broke the solder joint that connected the cable to the PCB.)
+Going from the most robust mouse I had ever used in my life to the Razer Naga, it felt cheap and broke fairly quickly(a mere 8 months before the wire inside the mouse broke the solder joint that connected the cable to the PCB.
+An easy enough fix for me now, but I didn’t know what a soldering iron was back then.)

 Always with the buttons…